moneypool/budgette/README.md

 Everything is better with friends, and that applies to budgeting!
 Compare and compete with your friends to see who is the best Budgetter.

+## Instructions

+To try out Budgette, just open go to *https://budgette-production.herokuapp.com/* (preferrebly on mobile) and follow signup instructions.
+When prompted for your Banregio credentials, you may use these test ones:
+**User**: sandboxuser2002@sandboxbanregio.com
+**Password**: PPZ97SIR